gabada/Sprint-Challenge-RDBMS/README.md

 RDBMS - Relational Database Management Systems are the software that manage Structured Query Language (SQL).
 Examples are Mysql, Postgresql, and Sqlite

 2. Why do tables need a `primary key`?

+Tables need Primary Keys to have unique identification.
+This helps reduce the risk of duplicate data.

 3. What is the name given to a table column that references the primary key on another table.
 4. What do we need in order to have a _many to many_ relationship between two tables.